-The City of Dubrovnik is buzzing with life all year around.
-The astonishing beauty of the marble-clad Old Town is only to be found within the city walls.
-It is always full of people in the squares, in the small alleyways, in the cafés and in the bars.
+The City of Dubrovnik buzzes with life all year around.
+The astonishing beauty of the marble-clad Old Town is contained within the city walls; people flock to its squares, picturesque narrow alleyways, cafés and bars.
 The clean beaches and the crystal-clear blue water surrounding the city walls of Dubrovnik captivate the visitor with their charm.

 Jewel of the verdant peninsula of Istria, Pula is the province’s largest city and forms a dramatic gateway to the seductive, crystalline waters of the Adriatic.
-Situated at the southernmost tip of the area, which has come to be known as ’the new Tuscany’ for its bright medieval hilltop towns and ancient ruins, Pula boasts a rich and varied cultural heritage.
-The city is bordered by national parks remarkable for their astounding unspoilt natural beauty and is celebrated for its wonderfully preserved Roman amphitheatre and forum, which form a dramatic backdrop for leisurely strolls from the old town to the coast.
+Situated at the southernmost tip of the area, known as ’the new Tuscany’ for its bright medieval hilltop towns and ancient ruins, Pula boasts a rich and varied cultural heritage.
+The city is bordered by national parks, remarkable for their astounding unspoilt natural beauty, and is celebrated for its wonderfully preserved Roman amphitheatre and forum.

 Straddling the Adriatic Sea where it plunges deepest into Europe, Rijeka boasts a rich maritime history.
 Croatia's third largest city and the heart of Primorsko-Goranska County, its charm lies in its hospitable spirit and diverse cultural heritage.
 As you amble along the Habsburg-era Korzo promenade, peek into the 19th-century National Theatre, graced with Klimt's artwork.
 Soak up the sweeping views of Kvarner Bay's islands from Trsat Castle.
 A cosmopolitan harbour of coexistence, welcome to Rijeka.